kobi6000/androidCamera/README.md

 1. Launch the Android app
 2. Grant all required permissions
-3. Tap the floating action button (FAB)
+3. The app should automatically start the remote control.
+If it doesn't, click the 'Start Remote Control' button.
-4. Note the IP address displayed in the notification/toast
+4.Note the IP address displayed on the screen — this is the most convenient way to find your device's IP.

 ### Using the Python Control Application